8 Great Christmas Getaways for Families

 Hershey Park, Hershey, Pennsylvania

-Hershey Park sweetens the season this year with A Music Box Christmas, a show for kids of all ages, as well as cookie workshops and holiday-themed roller-coaster rides.
-Kids can also share their Christmas wishes with Santa and meet his nine live reindeer, including Rudolph.
-Later, hop in the family car and drive through two miles of wooded trails to experience Hershey’s “Sweet Lights,” a festive display of over 200,000 lights that “dance” to popular Christmas tunes.
+A trip to Hershey Park sweetens the season with cookie workshops, holiday-themed roller-coaster rides and more festive activities.
+Kids can share their Christmas wishes with Santa and meet his nine live reindeer, including Rudolph.
+Later, hop in the family car and drive through two miles of wooded trails to experience Hershey’s "Sweet Lights," a festive display of over 200,000 lights that "dance" to popular Christmas tunes.
 Christmas Candylane Packages are available on select dates.
 Make reservations for your children to have breakfast or lunch with Santa on a Saturday or Sunday from Nov.
-25 through Dec.
+24 through Dec.
 23. See the website for dates, times and more details.

 Colonial Williamsburg, Williamsburg, Virginia